jloleysens/open-in-github/README.md

 A simple VS Code extension that allows you to quickly open the current file in the upstream GitHub repository.

+> [!IMPORTANT]
+> This extension is not published to VSCode marketplace or anywhere else.
+It has no automated tests and it was generated using Claude Code.
+Use at your own risk.

 ## Features

 - **Open File in GitHub**: Opens the current file in GitHub at the current branch/commit